kakakuoka/usttc/README.md

 [Assembly.ai](https://www.assemblyai.com/pricing) | $0.0150 | 180 minutes | No | 1 second | 1 second
 [Deepgram](https://deepgram.com/pricing/) | $0.0125 | No | 12,000 minutes ($150) | *Not clear* | *Not clear*

-*[1]: Price might change.
+*[1]: The price may change.
 Please check the pricing page for each provider*</br>
 *[2]: This is the pay-as-you-go price.
-All providers provide discount for high volumes*</br>
+All providers provide discounts for high volumes*</br>
 *[3]: You need to consider this if the average audio duration is shorter than 15s in your application*</br>
-*[4]: Google Cloud Free credits is shared among all cloud services, and is only for the first 90 days*</br>
+*[4]: The Google Cloud Free credits are distributed across all cloud services and are only valid for the first 90 days*</br>
-*[5]: AWS Free Tier is only for the first 12 months*
+*[5]: The AWS Free Tier is only available for the first 12 months*

 ## Create account on selected STT providers
-Once you decide which providers to test, you can create account on them following the steps below.
+Once you decide which providers to test, you can create an account with them by following the steps below.

 ### Google STT
 1. Sign up Google Cloud Platform. https://console.cloud.google.com/getting-started